 Observe grilling safety

-The National Fire Protection Association reminds outdoor cooks not to forget about grill fire safety as the peak months for grill fires arrive.
+As Memorial Day Weekend, the official start of the summer grilling season arrives, we remind outdoor cooks not to forget about grill fire safety as the peak months for grill fires appear.
 People with gas grills should take extra precautions.

 Although gas grills are used approximately one-and-a-half times more often than charcoal grills, they were involved in five times as many fires.
 The leading cause of these fires was something that could burn being located too close to the grill.

 In 2012, approximately 12,000 people went to hospital emergency rooms because of thermal burns caused by grills.
 About one-third of the burns from gas grills happened while lighting the grill.
 Gasoline or lighter fluid was involved in roughly one-quarter of charcoal or wood grill burns.